jamesdonoh/ios-coursework/proposal.md

 ## Target user group

 The target market for this app are motorcycle and scooter owners living in densely populated urban areas with a known motorcycle crime problem such as central London.
-Users will be required to own devices running iOS 10 or later (representing 86% of the iOS device market [3]) in order to balance availability of the latest APIs and maximise the potential installed user base.
+Users will be required to own devices running iOS 10 or later (representing 86% of the iOS device market [@appstore] in order to balance availability of the latest APIs and maximise the potential installed user base.

 ## Platform